 I love strawberries.
 Strawberries are one of the healthiest foods you can eat.
 They are an excellent source of vitamin C and contains tons of antioxidants.
 One cup of strawberries can provide copper, potassium, biotin, phosphorus,magnesium, vitamin B6, and omega-3 fatty acids.
 Strawberries are a very good source of dietary fiber, iodine, and folate.
 You should introduce strawberries around 12 months.
 Strawberries are known to be one of the many foods that people are allergic to, so if you are allergic to strawberries there is a high chance your baby maybe as well.
-If you are allergic to strawberries, it is recommended that you want longer and talk to your pediatrician.
+If you are allergic to strawberries, talk to your pediatrician.

 How to Pick Strawberries

 Strawberries are one of the “dirty dozen” foods that are most highly contaminated with pesticides, according to the EWG.
-It is recommended that you purchase organic strawberries as they are grown with far less chemicals.
+Purchasing organic strawberries is the recommendation because they are grown with far less chemicals.
 Choose strawberries without bruising, soft spots or cuts and and used within a few days.

 How to Store Strawberries

-If you are planning to use them the day you purchase, they can be stored at room temperature.
+If you are planning to use them the day you purchase, storing at room temperature is okay.
 Otherwise, remove from their container and place in paper towel lined container in a single layer if possible.
 Place container in the crisper.

 Strawberries as a Finger Food